 Simpling adjusting contrast, tone, and color as well as cropping to the rule of thirds can go a long way.

 Do not colorize or use dramatic filters.
 That's just not us.

 Photography and video releases are required if a photograph will be used in marketing or promotional materials.
 Student enrolled at UW-Parkside have signed releases as part of the enrollment process and will not need any additional releases signed.
 A signed photography and video release signifies the person(s) in the photograph has given their consent for the university to use the photograph or video in marketing or promotional materials.

 MINORS | Written parental consent is required when photographing and filming minors for any use.

-Please present the signed photography and video release form(s) to your marketing specialist when you have images you would like to use for marketing or promotions.
+Please present the signed photography and video release form(s) to University Relations when you have images you would like to use for marketing or promotions.

 Contact University Relations to set up a time to capture classroom photos.
 Due to the disruptive nature of a photoshoot, the team may set up a separate time outside of lecture hours.
 Photos will only be shot during lectures when it is agreed that disruptions are acceptable.